Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2 id="childhood">🧸 An Enneagram 1's Childhood</h2>

+The childhood experiences of Type 1 individuals often play a crucial role in shaping their personality:

 - **Childhood Stereotype**: Often raised in households where precision and order were highly valued.
 Parents or guardians may have been strict, emphasizing moral and ethical standards.
 - **Childhood Wound**: Faced criticism or punishment for minor mistakes, leading to a deep-seated fear of making errors.
 This experience fostered an internal critic that constantly pushed for perfection.
 - **Developmental Aspects**: